 You can’t have a camp stove and not have cooking wares.
-It may be tempting to bring your whole kitchen, but avoid doing that by bringing only the essentials.
+It may be tempting to bring your funny apron and your whole kitchen, but avoid doing that by bringing only the essentials.
 You can choose to pack just one pan for toasting and frying, and a pot for boiling.

 Other must-haves are spatula and kitchen knife.
 Don’t bring too many dining utensils.
 You can always reuse them after washing unless you want to bring disposable plates, spoons, and forks.
 Packing a bottle of dishwashing liquid and a sponge may be handy if your camping location is far away from the stores.

 A multitool is a camper’s friend when it comes to emergencies.
 You don’t bring your toolbox when you go out into the woods, and a multitool is a great alternative for that.

 Bring one that you’re familiar with.
 You can choose between Swiss knives, which include a screwdriver, bottle opener, corkscrew, knife, and scissors, and card multitools that can easily fit in your wallet or pocket.